ReeceHarding/tb2/public/data/timeback-whitepaper.md

 *   **Personalized, Mastery-Based Learning:** Each student embarks on a tailored, mastery-based academic journey, ensuring deep understanding, fostering long-term retention, and eliminating learning gaps.
 *   **The Gift of Time:** With only two hours required to crush academics, students have their afternoons to develop life skills such as leadership, teamwork, critical thinking, problem-solving, and more, through hands-on activities.
 *   **Guiding the Way:** There are no academic teachers; Guides motivate and support students as they become self-driven learners.
 *   Data from Alpha School, the pioneer of **TimeBack**, showcases our extraordinary outcomes and phenomenal results.
-The truth is clear: Children can learn twice as much in just 2 hours a day compared to 6 hours in a traditional school.
+The truth is clear: Children can learn 2x the material in just 2 hours a day compared to 6 hours in a traditional school.

 ### Key Disclaimers:
 *   **Not Just EdTech:** This model isn't a mere magic software solution.
 It is a comprehensive system in which student motivation is the key to 90% of success.